Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Add-AzureRmIotHubEventHubConsumerGroup.md

 ```

 ### -ResourceGroupName
-Name of the Resource Group that you want to add.
+Name of the Resource Group.

 ```yaml
 Type: String